imarc/handbook/strategy.markdown

 + the structure of **information**,
 + a basic visualization of the **user interface**.

 The simplified, colorless aesthetic of a wireframe allows us to rapidly iterate the underlying functional design a web page or application.
-A wireframe helps to visualize ideas and to gain consensus in stakeholders.
+It helps to visualize ideas and to gain consensus among stakeholders.

-Wireframes should be annotated to describe behaviors, functionality, and content needs.
+Wireframes usually are annotated to describe behaviors, functionality, and content needs. *Always use real content*.
+Using Latin text (“lorem ipsum”) may speed up your wireframing, but it allows you (and your client) to skip thinking through content needs.
+That rarely turns out well.

 Most wireframes depict single web pages, but some may depict multiple screens in a complex interaction or workflow.

-Multi-screen explorations are called **storyboards**.
-For example, a storyboard might depict the steps required to search a database of customers and create a new customer record.
+We call these **storyboards**.
 The time required is cumulative: a four-screen storyboard will take 32-48 hours of work to create, revise and approve.

 #### Example Wireframe
 ![Example Wireframe](img/strategy/wireframe.png)